top of page

 with IBG

 Camps with IBG feature hands-on STEAM-focused (science, technology, engineering, art, mathematics) programming that supports creativity, problem solving, and fostering a passion for the natural world.
 Participants in STEAM Camps with IBG will form a community of learners that conduct experiments like scientists, discover the Treasure Valley’s complex ecology, and explore our outdoor classroom and living museum.
-New this summer we have two exciting partnership camps in collaboration with The Discovery Center and Zoo Boise.
+This summer we are excited to collaborate again with The Discovery Center.

 Education Trunks